 Shift Your Teaching Struggle – Lift, Don’t Push

 “This type of teaching requires greater effort.
 But with it comes greater reward.”
+She chuckled.
+“As a matter of fact, I often imagine the teaching struggle as lifting an entire class full of students.”

 “This shift,” Ms. Sneed continued, “encourages autonomous learning.
 Kids become active in their own learning.
 By the same token, the teacher’s role changes.
 Instead of standing in front of the classroom lecturing, he or she moves to the sidelines and coaches them.”